tylerpierce683/cs408-letter-format/README.md

 We will used a really handy VSCode plugin to run our site.
 Install the [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server) built in web server.
 There are several cool features of the development server that will make your life easier when authoring web pages.
 The development server will reload your browser window when it detects changes!
-This means you can live in your editor, make changes to your HTML, CSS, or javascript files and those changes will automatically be reflected in the browser!
+This means you can stay in your editor, make changes to your HTML, CSS, or javascript files and those changes will automatically be reflected in the browser!

 Let's test this out by modifying **index.html** to the following: